Just like building a house, our Vision Therapy program starts with a solid foundation and builds from there.

 Phase 4 includes activities that continue to enhance visual efficiency and visual processing, as we embed the skills learned in previous phases.
-Visual information processing skills used in practical every day experiences are practiced and reinforced.
+In this phase, we practice and reinforce visual information processing skills used in practical, every day experiences.

 This Phase focuses on Visual Discrimination, Visualization, and Visual Memory skill development.
 These skills are important for reading fluency, writing, spelling, and daily living.

-Phase 5 includes activities that give the participant new strategies for learning in a more visual way.
-When we learn how to learn in a more visual way, rather than resorting to auditory or tactile learning, makes memorizing an easier task.
-Reading, spelling and math facts are both examples of skills that require visual memory.
+Phase 5 includes activities that give participants new strategies for learning in a more visual way.
+When you aren’t able to learn visually, your brain resorts to other, less efficient senses (think: auditory and tactile).
+Reading, spelling and math facts are all examples of skills that require visual memory.

 Ready to get started?